marukun712/aikyo/docs/src/content/docs/api/companion-card-en.md

 }
 ```

-For details on creating Action tools, see the [Action](../tools/action) documentation.
+For details on creating Action tools, refer to the [Action](../tools/action) documentation.

 ### knowledge